Techary/TecharyGet/README.md

 Help-TecharyApp
 ```

-## 📦 AppMap Configuration
+## AppMap Configuration

-Apps are defined in a separate file AppMap.ps1, with the following structure for Winget available apps:
+Apps are defined in a separate file, AppMap.ps1, hosted in the GitHub Repository.

+The following structure lists the available Winget apps:
 ``` Powershell
 "bitwarden" = @{
     DisplayName     = "Bitwarden"